iMSA Program Requirements

 Transcriptable Concentrations and Graduate Certificates

-iMSA degree-seeking students have the option to obtain one additional transcriptable credential while in pursuit of their MSA degree.
+iMSA degree-seeking students have the option to earn one additional transcriptable credential while in pursuit of their MSA degree.
 The addition of a concentration or Graduate Certificate is optional based on your coursework and your personal and professional goals.
-Learners can only select the Accountancy Analytics concentration or one embedded Graduate Certificate while in their iMSA.
+Learners can only select either the Accountancy Analytics concentration or one embedded graduate certificate during their iMSA program.

 Accountancy Analytics Concentration